Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

-Settings: You have to ajdust settings per video, just try! is the music faster than the video? then set sync offset to -5, -4... - it depends on your offset - is the music slower than the sync offset needs to be 5, 10...
+Settings: You have to ajdust settings per video, just try! is the music faster than the video? then set sync offset to -5, -4... - it depends on your offset - is the music slower, than the sync offset needs to be 5, 4...

 <strong>Crop your Audio perfectly, so its easier for Wan 2.2 and my Node</strong>